Registrar’s Frequently Asked Questions

 Then login to your email: wagner.onelogin.com to accept terms and conditions.

-- Then, at the top of the page, click Personal Info
+At the top of the page, click Personal Info.

-- Then, at the top of the page, click Personal Info
+At the top of the page, click Personal Info.

-- At the top of the page it will say No Holds if you do not have any hold on your account.
-If any holds are present they will be listed here.
+At the top of the page, you will see No Holds if your account is clear.
+If any holds are present, they will be listed there.

-Billing takes place through our Student Account Center, which is accessed via the BILLING tab in MyWagner.
-Student Account Center provides live, online access to student accounts.
-The summary screen will show your most current balance, taking into account pending Financial Aid and any scheduled payment plan payments.
-Please allow one business day after registering for charges to be posted.
+Billing is managed through the Student Account Center, which can be accessed by clicking the BILLING tab in MyWagner.
+The Student Account Center provides real-time, online access to your student account.
+The summary screen displays your current balance, reflecting any pending financial aid and scheduled payment plan installments.
+Please allow one business day after registration for charges to appear.

 To request a Leave of Absence please follow these steps: